diku-dk/futhark-website/blog/2023-03-20-why-are-sizes-signed.md

 Another advantage is that we will know, inside functions, that variables corresponding to sizes are non-negative.
-Well, *we* know anyway, but now we would know with *with types*!
+Well, *we* know anyway, but now we would know *with types*!
 In Idris this is useful because Idris does not actually use "unsigned integers" in the machine sense of the word, but rather [inductively defined natural numbers](https://www.idris-lang.org/docs/current/base_doc/docs/Prelude.Nat.html#Prelude.Nat.Nat),